fiorenzo1963/rogue/README.md

 ## Options and Features

+- This version has miscellanous bug fixes and it now supports Rogue version 5.3 (circa 1980, Italy).
+Each version has slightly different monsters, objects and traps.
+By default it runs in 5.3 mode.
 - This version has modified to run on 2018 versions of MacOS, Linux and FreeBSD.
   - Major bug fixes in object placement, management, and inventory.
   - Other bug fixes.